-A good outdoor TV antenna makes it easy to pick up free over-the-air TV broadcast.
+A good outdoor TV antenna makes it easy to pick up free over-the-air TV broadcasts.

-It is a great option for cord cutters since there is no monthly cost with only needing a good antenna.
+It is a great option for cord-cutters since there is no monthly cost, only needing a good antenna.

-How many stations that can be picked up will vary from one location to another but most will likely get 30-50 channels.
+How many stations can be picked up will vary from one location to another, but most will likely get 20-40 channels or more.

-Big cities will have more broadcast then a small town so the range of an antenna will matter for more stations.
+Big cities will have more broadcasts than small towns, so an antenna’s range will matter for more stations.